| September 12th

 Community Service Presentation of Baby Clothes at Forth Valley Hospital

-L To R.Anne Stenhouse, Dorothy McClements, Nurse in Charge, Evelyn Hill (Convener).
-May 2017
+L To R.Anne Stenhouse, Dorothy McClements, Nurse in Charge, Evelyn Hill (Convener)

 Group of Members inc. Valerie Dillon Programme Convener.
 4th left.